WhitakerLab/Onboarding/README.md

 ## Blogging exercises

-One of the most useful ways for me (Kirstie) to
+One of the most useful ways for me (Kirstie) to follow along with your progress is to read blog post summaries of what you've been working on.
+It's also a great way to share our work with others!

+1. Meet 3 people at the Turing Institute

 ## Keep pushing